frickelpit/idb-ansible/README.md

 ## General

 This ansible playbook can be used to install the IDB from the bytemine IDB repo.

 ## Configuration

-In vars.yml you have to configure several values, e.g. the names of the cert and key to access the bytemine IDB repo and the hostname.
+Each role has its own defaults/main.yml where you can configure several values, e.g. the names of the cert and key to access the bytemine IDB repo and the hostname.

 ## Issues
-The ldap task is not yet usable, so you have to comment out ldap.yml and configure ldap manually.
+The ldap task is not yet usable, so you have to configure ldap manually.